ibm-cloud-docs/vpc/vpn-ts-check-point-connection-issues.md

 You might observe:

-1. The tunnel stays down when IBM Cloud initiates traffic but comes up immediately when the Check Point peer sends traffic.
+* The tunnel stays down when IBM Cloud initiates traffic but comes up immediately when the Check Point peer sends traffic.
-1. IBM‑initiated pings, SSH, or cURL don't bring up the tunnel.
+* IBM‑initiated pings, SSH, or cURL fail to establish the tunnel.
-1. Only one subnet works when multiple CIDRs are configured in a single policy‑based VPN connection.
+* Only one subnet works when multiple CIDRs are configured in a single policy‑based VPN connection.
-1. Phase 2 negotiation or traffic selector mismatch errors appear in logs.
+* Phase 2 negotiation or traffic selector mismatch errors appear in logs.

 Tunnel bring‑up issues with Check Point are commonly caused when the _Permanent Tunnel_ settings are disabled.
 When the tunnel fails to establish, it might also be due to multiple CIDRs configured for a single policy‑based VPN connection.
 {: tsCauses}